 Then a new logo was seen on the cover of internationally released High Voltage (1976).
 The logo features a gothic font with green borders around the text and the lightning bolt remained in the logo.

 Then follows a pink logo in the 1976 album Dirty Deeds Done Dirt Cheap.
 The logo is in script cartoon lettering, with the lightning bolt replaced with a slash.
 A similar font would be Freehand 575.

-Another AC/DC logo that features shaky and broken lettering, an one-off design seen from the cover of 1978 album Powerage.
+Another AC/DC logo that features shaky and broken lettering, a one-off design seen on the cover of 1978 album Powerage.
 A similar font would be Shatter.

-The following tool will convert your entered text into images using AC DC Font, and then you can right-click on the image to save it or click on the "EMBED" button to get links to embed images on the web.
+The following tool will transform your text into graphics using AC DC font, you can then save the image or click on the EMBED button to get links to embed the image on the web.